FOUR SONGS (GESÄNGE), OP. 70

 SCORE

-FROM IMSLP (First Edition from Brahms-Institut
+IMSLP (First Edition from Brahms-Institut Lübeck--original

-Lübeck--original keys)
+keys)

-ONLINE SCORE FROM IMSLP (Edition Peters, edited by Max
+ONLINE SCORE FROM IMSLP (Edition Peters, edited by

-Friedländer):
+Max Friedländer):

 No.

-1: Im Garten am Seegestade (original key)
+1: Im Garten am Seegestade (in original key, G minor)

 No.